tcbtechnologies/oidc-cicd/presentations/bsidesseattle24/presentation.md

 Early CI systems were configured outside of the repo itself.
 This allowed you to make security decisions at this layer - Your CI system could enforce which stages ran on which machines and with what permissions.
 Now that the configuration is stored in-repo, changing the role is one line of code that can be in any PR.

-Modern CI systems give information about which branch triggered the change as part of the OIDC credentails and that can be use to make AuthZ decisions.
+Modern CI systems give information about which branch triggered the change as part of the OIDC credentials and that can be use to make AuthZ decisions.
 This allows you to limit permissions in a way that provides for least priviledge.

-There are no guarentees here.
+This is important to think about when threat modeling: There are no guarentees here.

 -->